-Hence, to obey this injunction and fulfill our vocation as Christian educators in serving God and His church in this our generation and moment in history, I propose that we counter the languages, liturgies, and ways of life fostered in contemporary culture with robust biblically-founded, countercultural alternatives in all three of these crucial domains as central enterprises of Christian education:
+Hence, to obey this injunction and fulfill our vocation as Christian educators in serving God and His church in this our generation and moment in history, I propose that we counter the languages, liturgies, and ways of life fostered in contemporary culture with robust biblically-founded, countercultural alternatives in all three of these crucial domains as central enterprises of Christian education.
+Let me summarize them briefly, and then we will talk about each with a bit of detail.

-- Language: A recovery of a classic Christian vocabulary and way of naming and explaining the world that is rooted in Scripture, and mediated through the diverse yet unified academic disciplines taught in a Christian perspective. - ❖ Liturgy: A recognition of the liturgy-like character of education which consists of various academic rituals of formation that are intended to shape students as Christians in their intellectual, spiritual, moral, emotional, and physical lives. - ❖ Life: A vision that the language and liturgies of Christian education will "reconstitute" the lives of students in godly ways, fostering long-term faithfulness in their private and public callings, and enabling them to serve as agents of God's kingdom and shalom in every area of thought and life.
+- Language: A recovery of a classic Christian vocabulary and way of naming and explaining the world that is rooted in Scripture, and mediated through the diverse yet unified academic disciplines taught in a Christian perspective. - Liturgy: recognition of the liturgy-like character of education which consists of various academic rituals of formation that are intended to shape students as Christians in their intellectual, spiritual, moral, emotional, and physical lives. - Life: A vision that the language and liturgies of Christian education will "reconstitute" the lives of students in godly ways, fostering longterm faithfulness in their private and public callings, and enabling them to serve as agents of God's kingdom and shalom in every area of thought and life.